DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 ###Introduction
-Julia is a high-level dynamic programming language for technical computing, with syntax that is familiar to users of other technical computing environments such as matlab for example.
+Julia is a high-level dynamic programming language for technical computing, with syntax that is familiar to users of other technical computing environments (such as matlab for example).

 ###Image packages in Julia
 Julia has a few packages dedicated to image processing.
 First of all we will look at the **TestImages package**, which hosts a selection of sample images, then briefly visit the **ImageView** package before moving onto the Images package, which implements a range of functions for image manipulation.